.

 Testing the Apple iPhone XR smartphone with the PedalCell rim dynamo.
 Graph: PedalCell

-PedalCell conducted a lab test with three different smartphones to see how well their charger would negotiate with the smartphone software to optimise charge speeds.
-They tested the charging rates of these smartphones with the screen both on and off – I’m using the screen-on data for this resource.
+PedalCell ran a lab test with three different smartphones to see how well their charger could negotiate with the phone’s software to optimize charging speed.
+They measured rates with the screen on and off—for this resource, I’m using the screen-on data.

-To get a sense of an iPhone XR’s charging speed using the PedalCell on hilly terrain, we can extrapolate the data from the graph (30-second descent followed by a 15-second climb x 80).
+To estimate an iPhone XR’s charging speed on hilly terrain, we can extrapolate from the graph assuming a course with a 30-second descent followed by a 15-second climb, repeated 80 times.

 Testing the One Plus 8 Pro smartphone with the PedalCell rim dynamo.
 Graph: PedalCell

-So, does that mean it will be getting more charge when compared to the iPhone XR?
+But does that mean it actually gets more charge than the iPhone XR?
+Not quite.

 Testing the Google Pixel smartphone with the PedalCell rim dynamo.
 Graph: PedalCell

-The Google Pixel (2016) had the lowest charge rate of the smartphones tested.
+Among the smartphones tested, the Google Pixel (2016) had the lowest charge rate.

-Despite a lower peak charging rate of around 8.5-watts, the Google Pixel was still able to charge at 1362mAh per hour, which is 49% of the battery capacity.
+Despite a lower peak charging rate of around 8.5 W, the Google Pixel still managed about 1362 mAh per hour, which is roughly 49% of its battery capacity.

 Summary

-Calculating charge times gets much more complicated when you’re riding in hilly terrain, as some USB chargers are more effective at varying speeds than others.
-As a general rule, however, the most powerful chargers will extract the most charge from your dynamo.
+When riding on hilly or undulating terrain, calculating charge times becomes more complex because some USB chargers handle varying speeds better than others.
+As a general rule, though, the most powerful chargers will extract the most charge from your dynamo, regardless of terrain.

 hub dynamo usb charger